PiotrTyrakowski/AngelHackBountyOmnichainGaming/README.md

 In the world of blockchain gaming, collectibles are often implemented on different blockchains such as Solana, Ethereum, or Avalanche.
 This fragmentation makes it challenging to create a unified exchange platform for these valuable in-game assets.
 DEGAMES solves this problem by utilizing ZetaChain's cross-chain capabilities to enable smooth and secure trading of game collectibles across various blockchain networks.

+## Using

+Simply start app using standard Flutter app execution.

 ## Features

 - **Cross-Chain Trading**: Exchange in-game collectibles between different blockchain networks seamlessly.